vincentl98/wsrpc/README.md

 user = await service.get_user("my_cool_username")
 ```

-## Notes
+## Known limitations
-- Only Python is supported
+- Only Python is supported, type
 - As Dill is being used for serialization, wsrpc has the same
 limitations concerning custom classes.
 See Dill's documentation.